Discriminative-Generative Target Speaker Extraction with Decoder-Only Language Models: Abstract

 \section{Abstract}

-Target speaker extraction (TSE) aims to recover the speech signal of a desired speaker from a mixed audio recording, given a short enrollment utterance.
-Most existing TSE approaches are based on discriminative modeling paradigms.
-Although effective at suppressing interfering speakers, these methods often struggle to produce speech with high perceptual quality and naturalness.
-To address this limitation, we first propose LauraTSE, a generative TSE model built upon an auto-regressive decoder-only language model.
-However, purely generative approaches may suffer from hallucinations, content drift, and limited controllability, which may undermine their reliability in complex acoustic scenarios.
-To overcome these challenges, we further introduce a discriminative–generative TSE framework.
-In this framework, a discriminative front-end is employed to robustly extract the target speaker’s speech, yielding stable and controllable intermediate representations.
-A generative back-end then operates in the neural audio codec representation space to reconstruct fine-grained speech details and enhance perceptual quality.
-This two-stage design effectively combines the robustness and controllability of discriminative models with the superior naturalness and quality enhancement capabilities of generative models.
-Moreover, we systematically investigate collaborative training strategies for the proposed framework, including freezing or fine-tuning the front-end, incorporating an auxiliary SI-SDR loss, and exploring both auto-regressive and non-auto-regressive inference mechanisms.
-Experimental results demonstrate that the proposed framework achieves a more favorable trade-off among speech quality, intelligibility, and speaker consistency.
+Target speaker extraction (TSE) aims to recover the speech of a desired speaker from a mixture given a short enrollment utterance, while speech enhancement (SE) focuses on improving speech quality under noisy conditions.
+Most existing TSE and SE systems are based on discriminative modeling and have shown strong interference suppression ability, but they often remain limited in perceptual quality and naturalness.
+To address this issue, we first introduce LauraTSE, a generative TSE model built on an autoregressive decoder-only language model.
+Although generative modeling is promising for quality enhancement, purely generative TSE may suffer from hallucination, content drift, and limited controllability in complex acoustic conditions.
+We therefore propose a discriminative–generative two-stage framework, where a discriminative front-end first produces target-related representations with strong interference suppression, and a generative back-end then reconstructs high-quality speech in the neural audio codec representation space.
+This design combines the controllability of discriminative extraction with the reconstruction capability of generative modeling.
+We further investigate several collaboration strategies for the two-stage framework, including front-end freezing, joint fine-tuning, SI-SDR regularization, and autoregressive/non-autoregressive inference.
+Experimental results on both TSE and SE benchmarks show that the proposed framework achieves a better balance among perceptual quality, intelligibility, and speaker consistency than purely discriminative or purely generative baselines.